philno/manjaro-setup/README.md

 Download `Qogir` theme for KDE, GTK and kvantum.
 Set theme options in `System Settings/Appearance`.
 Download and apply `qogir-icons`.

-Change `Removable devices` settings so data partitions are mounted on login.
-Alternative: Use `gnome-disk-utility` and edit mount options.
+Use `gnome-disk-utility` and edit mount options.
+Do not auto mount on `/run`.
+You can use e.g.`/data/backup`.

 Enable `TRIM` support by running `sudo systemctl enable fstrim.timer`.
 This will clean up deleted files once a week.